DeltaConv: Anisotropic Operators for Geometric Deep Learning on Point Clouds

 \paragraph{ScanObjectNN} ScanObjectNN~\cite{uy-scanobjectnn-iccv19} contains 2,902 unique object instances with 15 object categories sampled from SceneNN~\cite{scenenn-3dv16} and ScanNet~\cite{dai2017scannet}.
 The dataset is enriched to $\sim15,000$ objects by preserving or removing background points and by perturbing bounding boxes.
 The variant without background points is tested without any perturbations (\textsc{no bg}).
-The variant with background points is both tested without (\textsc{bg}) and with perturbations.
-Bounding boxes are translated (\textsc{t}), rotated (\textsc{r}), and scaled (\textsc{s}) before each shape is extracted.
+The variant with background points is both tested without (\textsc{bg}) and with perturbations: Bounding boxes are translated (\textsc{t}), rotated (\textsc{r}), and scaled (\textsc{s}) before each shape is extracted.
 This means that some shapes are cut off, rotated, or scaled. \textsc{t25} and \textsc{t50} denote a translation by 25\% and 50\% of the bounding box size, respectively.

-We use a modified version of the classification architecture with four convolution blocks: \textsc{Conv}(64, 64), \textsc{Conv}(64, 64), \textsc{Conv}(64, 64), \textsc{Conv}(64, 128).
+We use a modified version of the classification architecture with four convolution blocks with the following output dimensions: 64, 64, 64, 128.
 This setup matches the architecture used for DGCNN in \cite{uy-scanobjectnn-iccv19}.
 Normals are estimated with 10 neighbors per point and the operators are constructed with 20 neighbors and $\lambda = 0.001$.
 As input, we provide the xyz-positions, augmented with a random rotation around the up-axis and a random scale $S \in \mathcal{U}(4/5, 5/4)$.
 The network is trained for 250 epochs.